ssbsukirat/medicine/Cardinal/Renal and Urinary Tract/Electrolyte/Sodium.md

 		- <1 --> <1L/day
 	- hypokalemic patients, potassium replacement will serve to increase plasma Na+ concentration --> rapid correction may over correct Na
 	- increased oral salt intake --> oral salt tablet , oral urea tabs
-- SIADH in some --> oral furosemide 20mg BD + ora
+- SIADH in some --> oral furosemide 20mg BD + oral salt tablets but risk of hypokalemia and renal dysfunction
+- Demeclocycline --> inhibitor of principal cells
+	- can be used in patients whose Na levels do not increase in response to furosemide and salt tablets.
+	- may reduce GFR --> excessive natriuresis and/or renal toxicity
+	- avoid in cirrhosis
+- oral Urea ~ similar efficacy to vaptans
+- AVP antagonist -- Vaptans
+	- SIADH & hypervolemic hyponatremia in CHF, Cirrhosis
+	- Aquaretic effect
+	- V2 receptor antagonist